 Customers can often become more aggravated when complaint handlers are following a script.
 Empower your team to focus on the customer experience and let them use the opportunity to start a genuine conversation.
 This builds up trust and helps the customer feel respected and that you are taking their complaint seriously.

-Some complaints cannot be resolved easily, particularly where you cannot undo the problem, but you should always strive to make it up to the customer.
+Some customer complaints cannot be resolved easily, particularly where you cannot undo the problem, but you should always strive to make it up to the customer.
 This will go a long way into converting complainants into brand advocates.
 Going above and beyond makes customers feel important and respected.
 By exceeding customer expectations even by a small amount, you can make them feel like your most valued customer which leads to repeat business and true brand loyalty.

 Manage the wider conversation

-With the rise of online reviews and social media, an unhappy customer can reach huge audiences so it’s important to act quickly and protect your brand from negative reactions.
+With the rise of online reviews and social media, customer complaints can reach huge audiences so it’s important to act quickly and protect your brand from negative reactions.
 Manage the wider conversation and use your interactions with unhappy customers to turn them around and demonstrate excellent customer service to wider audiences and prevent louder and more negative conversations.

 Use the opportunity to build brand reputation

-When you deal with complaints really well, unhappy customers will turn into delighted customers and become loyal brand advocates.
+When you deal with customer complaints really well, unhappy customers will turn into delighted customers and become loyal brand advocates.
 If you exceed expectations, they are more likely to be motivated to tell friends and share their experiences with others, particularly on social media.
 If customers do share their positive experiences, thank them, and use the opportunity to repost.

 Use analysis to continually improve